 Figure 1: Image of building earthquake resistance

+Seismic damping (vibration control) is a method of absorbing earthquake shaking that enters a building by means of a special device, which helps the building to stop shaking.
+The shaking of the building is suppressed by applying a resisting force to the vibration and damping it.
 Typical examples are vibration control dampers and mass dampers (TMD and AMD).
 They prevent amplification of building shaking and subdue it quickly, thus reducing damage to the building.
 Thus, in addition to protecting human life, they also prevent damage and maintain functionality.

 Figure 2: Image of building vibration control (vibration)

-Seismic isolation] Shaking is blocked.
+Seismic isolation Shaking is blocked

 Figure 3: Image of seismic isolation of a building